Police say 17th century paintings found in highway dumpster

-BERLIN (AP) — German police appealed Friday for information about the possible owners of two 17th-century paintings discovered in a highway rest stop dumpster.
+BERLIN — German police appealed Friday for information about the possible owners of two 17th-century paintings discovered in a highway rest stop dumpster.

 Police said a 64-year-old man found the oil paintings at the rest stop near Ohrenbach in central Germany last month.